Actindo-AG/Documentation/Tasks/Operation/02_ManageTasks.md

 ### Assign a task to other user

-You can assign one or several tasks at once to other users registered in your system instance.
+You can assign one or several tasks at once to other users registered in your current instance.

 #### Prerequisites